shokzar/shokzar/README.md

 ## 🥸 About me

-🖖🏻 **My name is Vlad, I'm 21 years old.
+🖖🏻 **My name is Vladislav, I'm 22 years old.
 I have been programming games and applications for 3 years, trying different new technologies in my projects.**

 👌🏻**I have development experience in small casual games, back-end, API, regional hackathon solutions and more.**